-a.
-Allocation Amount: \$187,500,000
+- a.
+Allocation Amount: \$194,010,829 - b.

-- b.
 Reallocation: - i.
 If the program is unable to obligate funds by the GLO specified date, any unobligated funds will be reallocated the state-run Harris County Homeowner Assistance Program. - c.
 Eligible Entities: Harris County and will operate this program in partnership with HCFCD. - d.
 Eligible Activities, HCDA Section 105(a)(1), 105(a)(7-8), and 105(a)(24-25) for residential buyout activities: - i.
 Buyouts; - ii.
-Relocation Assistance with buyout activation (URA required). - iii.
-Down-payment Assistance, which can be combined with buyout activities; - iv.
-Demolition only; - v.
-Housing incentives; - vi.
-Activities designed to relocate families to a location of reduced flood risk; - vii.
-Public service within the 15 percent cap (e.g., housing counseling, legal counseling, job training, mental health, and general health services).
+Relocation Assistance with buyout activation (under URA and 24 CFR 42.350); - iii.
+Optional Relocation Assistance Under 24 CFR 570.606 (d) - iv.
+Down-payment Assistance, which can be combined with buyout activities; - v.
+Demolition only; - vi.
+Housing incentives; - vii.
+Activities designed to relocate families to a location of reduced flood risk; - viii.
+Public service within the 15 percent cap (e.g., housing counseling, legal counseling, job training, mental health, general health services, and case management services).
+Case management services - Case management services will be provided to assist households, particularly LMI households impacted by Hurricane Harvey for temporary relocation, find resources for unmet needs for recovery, and other barriers to recovery.
+Assistance may not exceed 20 months.
 The County will ensure that these programs are made accessible to individuals having wide-ranging disabilities including mobility, sensory, developmental, emotional, and other impairments.
 Intake and program servicing and meeting facilities will be accessible per the ADA.
 In accordance with 24 CFR 8.6, the County will indicate on correspondence materials disseminated to clients and prospective clients how to access information through alternative means if they have an impairment, disability, language barrier, etc. Additionally, written communication will ask clients and prospective clients whether they need assistance for mobility impairments, visual or hearing impairments, or other disabilities.
-Additional information is available in the Harris County Housing Guidelines; and - viii.
+Additional information is available in the Harris County Housing Guidelines; and - ix.
 FEMA HMGP cost share. - e.
-Eligible Activities (HCDA Section 105(a)(1), 105(a)(7-8), and 105(a)(11)) for Commercial Buyout activities include the following: - i.
-Buyouts; - ii.
-Relocation Assistance; - iii.
-Assistance with buyout activities; - iv.
-Demolition only; - v.
-Activities designed to relocate businesses outside of floodplains; and - vi.
-Section 582 of the National Flood Insurance Reform Act of 1994, as amended, (42 U.S.C.
-5154a) prohibits flood disaster assistance in certain circumstances.
-In general, it provides that no Federal disaster relief assistance made available in a flood disaster area may be used to make a payment (including any loan assistance payment) to a person for "repair, replacement, or restoration" for damage to any personal, residential, or commercial property if that person at any time has received Federal flood disaster assistance that was conditioned on the person first having obtained flood insurance under applicable Federal law and the person has subsequently failed to obtain and maintain flood insurance as required under applicable Federal law on such property.
-No disaster assistance may be provided for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement.

-- f.
 Ineligible Activities: Incentive payments to households that move to disaster-impacted floodplains with equal or greater risk than their original location.
-Activities located within the city limits of Houston and/or outside of Harris County are ineligible to participate in the program. - g.
+Activities located within the city limits of Houston and/or outside of Harris County are ineligible to participate in the program. - f.
 Program Guidelines: Harris County will develop guidelines in accordance with CDBG-DR requirements and regulations to set maximum assistance amounts, target area locations, and additional eligibility requirements.
-Guidelines must be posted for public comment before use.
+Guidelines must be posted for public comment Page 189 of 421 before use.
 The GLO must approve all guidelines.
-If required, eminent domain may be used in accordance with applicable federal, state and local law or ordinances to acquire needed property. - h.
-National Objectives: LMI, elimina - i. tion of slum/blight, urgent need, low/mod buyout (LMB), and low/mod housing incentive (LMHI). - i.
+If required, eminent domain may be used in accordance with applicable federal, state, and local law or ordinances to acquire needed property.

+- g.
+National Objectives: LMI, elimination of slum/blight, urgent need, low/mod buyout (LMB), and low/mod housing incentive (LMHI). - h.
 Selection Criteria: - i.
 Properties located in Harris County but outside the city of Houston. - ii.
 Properties in identified CDBG-DR Buyout areas or where rehabilitation or reconstruction is prohibited by environmental factors. - iii.
-Priority will be given to LMI households. - k.
+Priority will be given to LMI households. - i.
 Timeline: The proposed program start date is 30 days after HUD's approval of this Amendment to the Action Plan.
-The proposed end date is 6 years from the date of the grant agreements between HUD and the GLO (see Appendix D).
+The proposed end date is August 2024.